 PMDD is commonly defined as an endocrine disorder, meaning that it is a hormone-related disorder.
 But as well as physical symptoms, people with PMDD also experience a range of different mental health symptoms such as depression, suicidal feelings and anxiety.

 For these reasons, it is listed as a mental health problem in the DSM-5, one of the main manuals that doctors use to categorise and diagnose mental health problems.

 Ultimately, it's important to remember that how you understand your symptoms and experiences is up to you.
 The most important thing is that you get the support you need and deserve to help you manage the effects of PMDD on your life.

 "Every month for 30 years I barely managed to come through each month intact.
 PMDD is not merely bad PMS.
 It is so much more serious than that, and is absolutely life changing."

 Watch Laura talk about her experiences of PMDD, and what she's found helpful:

 This information was published in August 2021.
 We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+Want to reproduce content from this page?
+See our page on permissions and licensing.